SamMSalem/Integrated-Project-Maji-Ndogo/README.md

 The Project was divided into three separate parts "Projects", each with a specific objective and goal.
 The first part was carried out through Microsoft Excel, and the second part was carried out using MySQL Workbench.
 While the third part was carried out using Microsoft PowerBi.

-##   Methodology and tools used:
+##   Tools I Used:

-**1**- First project was to conduct data cleanup, sorting, filtering, and perform equations using Microsoft Excel.
+1- **Microsoft Excel**: First project was to conduct data cleanup, sorting, filtering, and perform equations using Microsoft Excel.

-**2**- The second project was to upload, cleanup, manipulate, and alter the provided database using MySQL Workbench.
+2- **MySQL WorkBench** The second project was to upload, cleanup, manipulate, and alter the provided database using MySQL Workbench.

-**3**- The third project was to provide a data visualization dashboard for the above data to get meaningful insights that could alleviate the country's crisis using Microsoft PowerBi.
+3- **Powerbi** The third project was to provide a data visualization dashboard for the above data to get meaningful insights that could alleviate the country's crisis using Microsoft Powerbi.

 ##  The Questions: